Creamy Chicken Pot Pie Soup

 The Story Behind This Recipe

-Chicken pot pie has always been one of those nostalgic dishes.
-My grandmother used to make it in a deep ceramic dish with a golden, flaky crust.
-But on busy weeknights, I don’t always have the patience for rolling and chilling dough.
+Chicken pot pie has always been one of those nostalgic meals in our home.
+My grandmother used to bake it in a deep ceramic dish with a golden, flaky crust that filled the whole kitchen with warmth.

 - 2 tablespoons butter